City of Kwinana: Facilities

 The local companies are keen to be seen preserving the environment and claim to demonstrate the best practice in production methods and environmental safeguards.
-The BP Kwinana Refinery is apparently responsible for 'Australia's cleanest petrol' – BP Ultimate, which matches the stringent environmental specifications demanded in Europe and the United States.
+The BP Kwinana Refinery is apparently responsible for "Australia's cleanest petrol" – BP Ultimate, which matches the stringent environmental specifications demanded in Europe and the United States.

-Kwinana also is home to a centre of attraction for Drag Racing, Dirt Track Speedway, Burnout Competitions, Street Machine shows and Super Cross events.
-The Perth Motorplex (formerly known as Quit Motorplex) opened in December 2000 at a cost of A$20 million with catering, licensed bars, state of the art stadium lighting and the "Snake Pit", a purpose built and dedicated burn out section.
+Kwinana also is home to a centre of attraction for drag racing, dirt track speedway, burnout competitions, street machine shows and supercross events.
+The Perth Motorplex opened in December 2000 at a cost of A$20 million with catering, licensed bars, state of the art stadium lighting and the "Snake Pit", a purpose built and dedicated burn out section.
 The venue holds many prestigious events including the Westernationals (drag racing), World Series Sprintcars (speedway) and Motorvation (car show).

+Local elections

+The 2023 Western Australian local elections were held within the City of Kwinana and marked the first time a new system was used.
+Optional preferential voting was used to replace the first-past-the-post system used under previous local elections.
+Another first in this election was the appointment of Peter Feasey as mayor - the first time this role had been voted in by the general public as opposed to being voted for by the elected councillors.

 Mayors

 Suburbs

 The suburbs of the City of Kwinana with population and size figures based on the most recent Australian census: